heutelbeck/sapl-policy-engine/sapl-ide/README.md

 # SAPL IDE

-This project contains classes that help with content assist for text editors regarding the SAPL Language.
+This project contains classes that help with content assistance for text editors regarding the SAPL Language.

 ## SAPLContentProposalProvider

-This class offers advanced auto completion logic for the SAPL Language, like suggesting available libraries and variables.
+This class offers advanced auto-completion logic for the SAPL Language, like suggesting available libraries and variables.